Buffalo Auto Defect Attorneys

 One of the most common—and most deadly—types of defective products is defective automobiles and auto parts.
 Whether these auto defects cause or exacerbate car accidents, they play a major role in countless catastrophic injuries and deaths every year.
 Even when manufacturers issue auto recalls, they are still liable for the harm and devastation these defects cause.

-If you or someone you love was injured in an automobile accident or due to a defective auto part, it is crucial that you reach out to an experienced attorney, as these are often very complex cases.
+If you or someone you love was injured in an automobile accident or due to a defective auto part, it is crucial that you reach out to an experienced auto defect lawyer in Buffalo, as manufacturer defect lawsuits are often very complex cases.
 At Richmond Vona, LLC, we know how to conduct exhaustive investigations into automobile accident claims and what to look for in order to determine if an auto defect played a role in the crash and/or the victims’ injuries.
 We have considerable experience in this area of law, as well as a proven legacy of success.
 Over the years, our attorneys have recovered hundreds of millions of dollars in settlements and verdicts for our clients.

 Motor vehicles comprise hundreds of parts, all of which must work properly in order to keep motorists and their passengers safe.
 When any one of these parts is defective, it can cause a chain reaction that may lead to a devastating accident or exacerbate a passenger’s injuries when a crash occurs.
 While any auto part can be defective, some have been the subject of complaints and recalls more frequently than others.